 - 1. Why does Peter Mitchell write to Mr. Fukoka? - 2.
 What action does he want from the other party? - 3.
-What action will Peter Mitchell take if he does not receive any reply?
+What action would Peter Mitchell make if he will not receive any reply?

 How to write a formal email

 A. use a formal vocabulary